-Partner, European patent attorney, Dutch patent attorney, Belgian patent attorney
+Belgian patent attorney, Dutch patent attorney, European patent attorney, Partner

 Computer science, Electrical engineering, Mechanical engineering, Medical technology, Physics

-As European patent attorney, he is of the opinion that not only does advice have to be excellent from a technical and legal point of view, but the economic aspects must not be forgotten either.
-Clearly, advice ought to be commercially useful to the client too.
+As a physicist (TU Delft 1991) and European patent attorney, he believes that an advice should not only be excellent from a technical and legal point of view, but also that business economics should not be forgotten.
+After all, advice should also be commercially useful for the client.

-In addition Paul has a great deal of experience in conducting opposition procedures at the European Patent Office in order to defend or nullify a patent.
-He is extremely talented in conducting oral proceedings.His vast powers of persuasion have ensured him success in several national and international cases, including preventing rejection of a patent application.
+In addition, Paul has extensive experience in conducting opposition proceedings at the European Patent Office to defend or have a patent declared invalid.
+He is particularly strong in conducting oral hearings.
+With great powers of persuasion, he has achieved successes in several national and international cases, including preventing the rejection of a patent application.

-Paul began his career as a patent attorney at Arnold & Siedsma in 1996, where he worked as a European patent attorney until 2007.
-Between 2007 and 2010 he was a partner at another international patent office, before returning to Arnold & Siedsma as a partner.
-That year Paul opened a new branch in Eindhoven – traditionally the centre of Dutch manufacturing and now also known as a European high-tech region – in order to be able to serve the growing numbers of clients in the south of the Netherlands in the best possible way.
+Paul started his career as a patent attorney in 1996 at Arnold & Siedsma, where he worked as a European patent attorney until 2007.
+Between 2007 and 2010, he was a partner at another international patent office, before returning to Arnold & Siedsma as a partner.
+In that year, Paul opened a new office in Eindhoven – traditionally the centre of the Dutch manufacturing industry and now also known as a European high-tech region – to best serve the growing number of clients in the southern Netherlands.”